-Disagreements between an applicant and his/her parents over opinions and expectations may result in significant family pressures.
+Disagreements between an applicant and their parents over opinions and expectations may result in significant family pressures.
 Details of the parental opinions and expectations in question should be investigated with both the parents and the applicant.
 Where the parents are willing to participate, the Administrator may wish to refer the applicant to family counselling to see if the differences can be resolved before deciding special circumstances exist.

 Withdrawal of parental support includes situations in which the parents are not providing financial support to the applicant living outside the home.
 In these situations, the Administrator will require that court action be commenced against the applicant or recipient’s parents in order to obtain financial support.
-The applicant may be eligible for assistance pending receipt of the court-ordered financial support, however he/she must agree in writing to reimburse the delivery agent for the financial assistance paid to him/her once the parental support is received (see Directive 5.2: Assignments and Directive 5.5: Family Support for more information).
+The applicant may be eligible for assistance pending receipt of the court-ordered financial support, however they must agree in writing to reimburse the delivery agent for the financial assistance paid to them once the parental support is received (see Directive 5.2: Assignments and Directive 5.5: Family Support for more information).

 If the applicant’s family cannot provide adequate financial support due to financial hardship, the family should be encouraged to apply for assistance as a benefit unit, rather than having the applicant leave the family home.

 3. Parent’s inability to provide adequate care and support

 A parent’s inability to provide adequate care and support to the applicant due to the parent’s own personal circumstances (e.g., drug or alcohol abuse, emotional instability, incarceration, etc.) may be considered to be special circumstances, and the applicant may be eligible for assistance.